BarRaiser

 7. Reference check

-A reference check is an important part of the selection process for an employee.
+A reference check is an essential part of the selection process for an employee.
 This is when the employer contacts the references that the applicant has provided to find out more about their work history and skills.

 8. Medical examination